KuhnTycoon/EyeQ/README.md

 - [Qiskit VQE Notebook](https://qiskit.org/documentation/optimization/tutorials/06_examples_max_cut_and_tsp.html)
 - [Reducing from 3-SAT to Max Cut](http://www.cs.cornell.edu/courses/cs4820/2014sp/notes/reduction-maxcut.pdf)

+## Limitations and Future Considerations

+### Color Representation

+In this project, we compared pixels by RGB channel values, attempting to quantify how similar or how different in color any two pixels are.
+However, there are other ways to digitally represent color, like HSV, that may yield more accurate results.
+For example, two colors may be visually very different yet have one or two similar RGB channels, and therefore be grouped together; with HSV on the other hand, one could simply compare the Hue channels.

+### Number of Qubits

+For this to be a practical method of performing image segmentation—or approach for solving similar graph-theoretic problems—access to more qubits is necessary.
+In our approach, each pixel (each node in the graph) corresponds to one qubit, and the number of qubits required therefore scales quadratically with the dimensions of the input image.

 ## Acknowledgements

 We would like to thank Microsoft, IonQ, and the whole NQN consortium for graciously hosting this hackathon.
 And a huge, huge thank you to the industy mentors